JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

       * Role assignment scope (at scope / inheritance)
       * For Role Assignments on Groups the AAD Group members are fully resolved.
 With this capability AzGovViz can ultimately provide holistic insights on permissions granted
       * For Role Assignments on Groups the AAD Group members count (transitive) will be reported
-      * For identity-type == 'ServicePrincipal' the type (Application / ManagedIdentity (System assigned/User assigned)) will be revealed
+      * For identity-type == 'ServicePrincipal' the type (Application (internal/external) / ManagedIdentity (System assigned/User assigned)) will be revealed
       * For identity-type == 'User' the userType (Member/Guest) will be revealed
-      * Related Policy assignments (Policy assignment of a Policy definition that uses the DeployIfNotExists (DINE) effect)
+      * Related Policy assignments (Policy assignment that leverages the DeployIfNotExists (DINE) or Modify effect)
       * System metadata 'createdOn, createdBy' ('createdBy' identity is fully resolved)
-      * Determine if the Role assignment is 'standing' or PIM managed
+      * Determine if the Role assignment is 'standing' or PIM (Privileged Identity Management) managed
   * ~~Role assignments ClassicAdministrators~~
   * Security & Best practice analysis
     * Existence of custom Role definition that reflect 'Owner' permissions